 You create memories more valuable than anything you could ever buy

-Developing Your Bucket list
+2. Develop Your Bucket list

 Write down your bucket list of places you want to visit in your life then think about when you want to go, who you want to go with, and what you want to do there.
 Perhaps you've always dreamed of spending a week on the beach and snorkeling in Playa del Carmen, Mexico.
-Or perhaps you want to take your mother to see the Northern Lights in Iceland, or hike Machu Picchu with your boyfriend, or visit the pyramids in Egypt with your sister.
+Or perhaps you want to take your mother to see the Northern Lights in Iceland, hike Machu Picchu with your boyfriend, or visit the pyramids in Egypt with your sister.
 By writing down your travel goals, you can better visualize them and figure out how and where to work them into your life THIS YEAR.

-Working it in Financially
+3. Work it in Financially